WUNC (FM): Transmitters

 In 2005, to reflect its growth into a network, WUNC rebranded as "North Carolina Public Radio - WUNC".
 The call signs of the other stations are identified only during required station identifications at the start of each hour.
 However, in recent years, it has largely reverted to using "WUNC" as its main on-air name, with "North Carolina Public Radio" as a secondary brand.

 WUNC's 100,000-watt signal broadcasts from the PBS North Carolina tower on Terrells Mountain in Chatham County, five miles west of Chapel Hill.
 In addition to its home market of the Research Triangle (Raleigh, Durham and Chapel Hill), it also provides a strong city-grade signal to the eastern Piedmont Triad, including Greensboro and High Point.
 Terrells Mountain is roughly halfway between the Triangle and the Triad, and WUNC has long claimed Greensboro as part of its primary coverage area.
 WUNC provides much of the eastern Triad region a second choice for NPR programming alongside that market's primary NPR station, WFDD in Winston-Salem.

 WRQM serves the far eastern portion of the Triangle market, as well as Greenville.
 WUND serves northeastern North Carolina and the Outer Banks, with WBUX covering southern Dare County.
 WUNW covers portions of Davidson County that aren't served by WUNC's main signal.
 WFSS is heard in the Fayetteville area.
 WZCO serves the largely rural area between Fayetteville and Wilmington.
-WUNL-FM covers Scotland County, which previously had no access to public radio except for a Laurinburg-based translator of WFAE.
+WUNL-FM covers Scotland County and the surrounding area.
 Combined, the seven stations reach just over half of North Carolina's population, providing at least secondary coverage from the fringes of the Charlotte suburbs to the Outer Banks.